These three books should be on every capitalist’s bookshelf:

 Examines the primitive, tribalist, “anti-industrial” intellectual roots of the New Left and their impact on our culture today.

-Objectivism: The Philosophy of Ayn Rand by Leonard Peikoff
+The Voice of Reason: Essays in Objectivist Thought by Ayn Rand and Leonard Peikoff

 Economics in One Lesson by Henry Hazlitt

 A beautifully written book that explains how the market works.

 Markets Don’t Fail by Brian P. Simpson